 Winter Lawn Care | 7 Moves To Make Now

-The heat of Summer may finally be coming to an end and that means Autumn isn’t far behind.
-Actually, it falls on September 22, 2017.
-This is the perfect time to start thinking about lawn maintenance for the winter months.
-It’s one of those things that slips our minds, but your lawn is actually crying out for some attention.
+Autumn is upon us, and before that snow hit it’s the time to start thinking about lawn maintenance for the winter months.
+It’s one of the things that may slip our minds, but your lawn is actually crying out for some attention so it can hibernate during our long winters and come out feeling refreshed.

 The more chill and even rainy weather is the perfect time to prep your lawn for next year.
 Your lawn is absorbing moisture, and nutrients before it slows down it’s growing process during the winter freeze.
 The prep work you do now will undoubtedly give you one of the most envied lawns on the block!